University of Colorado Boulder

-The University of Colorado Boulder (CU Boulder, CU, or Colorado) is a public research university in Boulder, Colorado.
-Founded in 1876, five months before Colorado became a state (after the University of Denver, founded in 1864), it is the flagship university of the University of Colorado system.
-CU Boulder is a member of the Association of American Universities, a selective group of major research universities in North America, and is classified among R1: Doctoral Universities – Very high research activity.
+The University of Colorado Boulder (CU Boulder, CU, or Colorado) is a public research university in Boulder, Colorado, United States.
+Founded in 1876, five months before Colorado became a state, it is the flagship university of the University of Colorado system.
+CU Boulder is a member of the Association of American Universities, is classified among "R1: Doctoral Universities – Very high research activity" and has been referred to as a Public Ivy.

+The university consists of nine colleges and schools and offers over 150 academic programs, enrolling more than 35,000 students as of January 2022.
 In 2021, the university attracted the support of over $634 million for research and spent $536 million on research and development according to the National Science Foundation, ranking it 50th in the nation.

-The university consists of nine colleges and schools and offers over 150 academic programs, enrolling more than 35,000 students as of January 2022.

-To date, 5 Nobel Prize laureates, 10 Pulitzer Prize winners, 11 MacArthur "Genius Grant" recipients, 1 Turing Award laureate, and 20 astronauts have been affiliated with CU Boulder as alumni, researchers, or faculty.
-In 2022, the university received over $658 million in sponsored research to fund programs like the Laboratory for Atmospheric and Space Physics and JILA.
+It receives the most NASA astrophysics technology grants of all academic institutions and is the only university in the world that has sent instruments to all planets in the Solar System.

-The Colorado Buffaloes compete in 17 varsity sports and are members of the NCAA Division I Pac-12 Conference.
-The Buffaloes have won 28 national championships: 20 in skiing, seven total in men's and women's cross country, and one in football.
+The Colorado Buffaloes compete in 17 varsity sports and are members of the NCAA Division I Big 12 Conference.
+The Buffaloes have won 28 national championships: 20 in skiing, 7 total in men's and women's cross country, and 1 in football.
 The university has produced 10 Olympic medalists.
-Over 1,000 students participate in over 34 intercollegiate club sports annually.
+Alumni, faculty, and researchers have included 12 Nobel Prize laureates (of whom 5 were affiliated with the university when the prizes were awarded), 10 Pulitzer Prize winners, 11 MacArthur Fellows, 1 Turing Award laureate, 20 astronauts and 2 associate justices of the United States Supreme Court.